rutujagabhane/Hotel-Analysis-Project/README.md

 FILES :

-Sample_EDA_Submission_Template.ipynb : Google Colab containing the EDA project code and analysis.
+Hotel_Analysis_Project.ipynb : Google Colab containing the EDA project code and analysis.

 README.md : This file, providing an overview of the project and instructions for running the colab.